ProjectProRepo/How-to-Build-a-LangChain-ChatBot-using-Python-/README.md

 # LLM Chatbot with Memory (LangChain + Gradio + Mistral 7B)

 This project is a retrieval-augmented chatbot built using LangChain, Gradio, and Mistral 7B.
 It supports conversational memory and runs efficiently on Google Colab.
+If you want to learn the nuts and bolts of the code in this repository, read the article [How to Build LangChain CHatBot with Memory in Python by ProjectPro](https://www.projectpro.io/article/langchain-chatbot/1106).

 ## Features